Onyeami/onyeamibattleships/README.md

 - This command is used in Git to send the local changes to a remote repository, hosted on a GitHub remote server.

 ## Creating the Heroku app
-Sign up for Heroku's account at [Heroku's website](https://www.heroku.com)
+- Sign up for Heroku's account at [Heroku's website](https://www.heroku.com)
+- Select create new app from the dashboard, then go to the settings tab

-When you create the app, you will need to add two buildpacks from the _Settings_ tab.
+- In settings tab, you will need to add two buildpacks.
 The ordering is as follows:
 1. `heroku/python`
 2. `heroku/nodejs`

 You must then create a _Config Var_ called `PORT`.
 Set this to `8000`

-If you have credentials, such as in the Love Sandwiches project, you must create another _Config Var_ called `CREDS` and paste the JSON into the value field.

 Connect your GitHub repository and deploy as normal.